Mike Markkula

 Armas Clifford "Mike" Markkula Jr. (/mɑrˈkuːlə/; born February 11, 1942) is an American electrical engineer, businessman and investor.
-He was the original angel investor, first chairman, and second CEO for Apple Computer, Inc., providing critical early funding and managerial support.
+He was the original angel investor, long-time chairman, and briefly CEO for Apple Computer, Inc., providing critical early funding and managerial support.
 At the company's incorporation, Markkula owned 26% of Apple, equivalent to each of the shares owned by cofounders Steve Jobs and Steve Wozniak.

 Early life

 Markkula's great-grandfather, Isak Ferdinand Markkula, was born in Sievi, Finland.
 He and his wife moved to the United States in either 1865 or 1883, depending on the source.
 Mike Markkula's first name Armas and last name Markkula are traditional Finnish names.
 His first name Armas means "dear" or "beloved" in the Finnish language.

 Markkula earned bachelor's and master's degrees in electrical engineering from the University of Southern California.

 Career

 Markkula made millions from stock options he earned as a marketing manager for Fairchild Semiconductor and Intel, reaching financial independence and early retirement at 33.
 After that, he became a startup consultant and mentored dozens of entrepreneurs, working only every Monday.